RetroDECK/RetroDECK/wiki-rtd/docs/wiki_howto_faq/faq.md

 <br>

 ### Can I only scrape one game or can I narrow down the scraping method?
-Yes, check the [[EmulationStation DE: User Guide]] for more details.
+Yes, check the `EmulationStation-DE Guide 📘`  for more details.

 <br>